This post is also available in: French

-If you’re planning on visiting Seattle but aren’t sure where to start, read on to discover the three-day itinerary that I created after my recent trip.
+There are so many things to do in Seattle but if you aren’t sure where to start, read on to discover the three-day itinerary that I created after my recent trip.
 Seattle is a modern, cool, quirky city that not only offers excellent things to do downtown but also has a wealth of natural attractions on the outskirts.
 First-time visitors will, of course, want to visit the Space Needle and the Original Starbucks, so this three-day Seattle itinerary allows you to explore the highlights and much, much more!

 The Best Time To Visit Seattle

 Seattle has a very changeable climate depending on the time of year so you’ll want to plan your trip carefully to ensure you have the weather to be able to make the most of this amazing city!
 The best time of year to visit Seattle is during the summer months of June to August, as these are the months that have long, clear, sunny days.
 At this time of year, the weather is warm enough to enjoy hiking, walking in the city parks and sight-seeing and the clear skies enable you to admire epic views from the top of the Space Needle (which are harder to come by during other seasons!).